 T.R.R.
 Bontognali et al. (2012): Sulfur isotopes of organic matter preserved in 3.45-billion-year-old stromatolites reveal microbial metabolism.
 In PDF, PNAS, 109: 15146-15151.
 See also here.

+!
 P.S.
 Borkow and L.E.
 Babcock (2003): Turning Pyrite Concretions Outside-In: Role of Biofilms in Pyritization of Fossils.
-PDF file, start on PDF page 4.
-The Sedimentary Record, Volume 1.
+PDF file, The Sedimentary Record, 1.

 The Botanical Society of America: